rhezab/rhezab-notes/etc/quotes.rst

 Quotes
 =======

 Here live some quotes that I want to periodically remind myself of.
-I don't agree with every quote per se, but I do think they contain wisdom.
-AI try to distill each quote down to their essence, but punch lines often ring empty without context.
+I don't "agree" with each quote per se, but each quote does prompt something to think about.
+I try to distill each quote down to their essence, but punch lines often ring empty without context.
 If a punch line tickles you, it's probably worth looking up the context.

 --------